terryyLi/AI-Bomberman/README.md

 Players have many props which can increase hp or upgrade their bombs.
 This game has two modes: 2 players mode (press ‘9’) and AI mode (press ‘0’).

-## To run the project, install pygame library
+## To run the project, install pygame library by `pip install pygame`
-% pip install pygame
-and then run:
+and then run `python3 main.py`
-% python3 main.py

 ## Shortcut commands:
 press ‘p’ to pause / unpause, if the game is over, press ‘r’ to restart.